Rogerio-Chaves/Laptop-Price-Prediciton/README.md

 ## Description:

 This project aim to predict the laptop price.
 For this it use the [Laptop Price Dataset](https://www.kaggle.com/datasets/muhammetvarl/laptop-price) available on Kaggle.

-`Instances:` laptops.

-`Columns:` 12 (11 features and 1 target).
+The dataset contains Y instaces with 12 columns (11 features and 1 target).

 **Dataset author:** Muhammet Varli.